curl/everything-curl/libcurl-http-requests.md

 ### Change a header

-If one of those default headers aren't to your satisfaction you can alter them.
+If one of those default headers are not to your satisfaction you can alter them.
 Like if you think the default `Host:` header is wrong (even though it is derived from the URL you give libcurl), you can tell libcurl your own: